ioistired/python-snippets/README.md

 ## License

-To the extent possible under law,
-Benjamin Mintz has waived all copyright and related or neighboring rights to these snippets.
+To the extent possible under law, io mintz has waived all copyright and related or neighboring rights to these snippets.
 This work is published from: United States.

 For the full legal code, see https://creativecommons.org/publicdomain/zero/1.0/legalcode.